 FFMIA Section 803(a) requires that agency Federal financial management systems comply with (1) applicable Federal accounting standards; (2) Federal financial management system requirements; and (3) the USSGL at the transaction level.
 DHS monitors and assesses Component financial systems for compliance with FFMIA Section 803(a) requirements for its core financial management systems.
-In addressing compliance, DHS follows the Office of Management and Budget (OMB) Compliance Framework.2 The DHS Chief Financial Officer (CFO) ensures procedures are in place to provide guidance that summary adjustments posted in the financial system(s) are traceable to the transaction source, and ensures Components accurately report instances of non-conformance to generally accepted accounting principles.
+In addressing compliance, DHS follows the Office of Management and Budget (OMB) Compliance Framework.6 The DHS CFO ensures procedures are in place to provide guidance that summary adjustments posted in the financial system(s) are traceable to the transaction source, and ensures Components accurately report instances of nonconformance to generally accepted accounting principles.

-To further strengthen management, DHS, through a CFO/Chief Information Officer (CIO) integrated approach and strategy, is conducting the following activities:
+To further strengthen management, DHS, through a CFO/Chief Information Officer integrated approach and strategy, is conducting the following activities:

 - Requiring Components to document necessary actions to remediate information technology (IT) security control weaknesses in their corrective action plans.
-The Department's independent auditor reviews Component compliance with FFMIA annually. - Continuing remediation efforts to downgrade the Financial Reporting and the IT weakness areas by FY 2028 in order to meet OMB Circular A-123 Appendix D requirement for complying with FFMIA. - Assessing the Department's FFMIA compliance utilizing the compliance framework as outlined in OMB Circular A-123.
-DHS plans to be FFMIA-compliant by FY 2028, as the Department expects to remediate the IT and Financial Reporting areas of material weakness by then, as well as achieve compliance with the Federal Information Security Modernization $Act\ of\ 2014.$
+The Department's independent auditor reviews Component compliance with FFMIA annually. - Continuing remediation efforts to downgrade the Financial Reporting and the IT weakness areas by FY 2028 to meet OMB Circular A-123 Appendix D requirement for complying with FFMIA.

-1 Federal Financial Management Improvement Act (FFMIA), Congress Public Law No. 104-208, 104th, September 30, 1996.
-2 Office of Management and Budget, Management's Responsibility for Internal Control, OMB Circular A-123 (Washington, D.C.: September 20, 2013), Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996.
+5 Federal Financial Management Improvement Act (FFMIA), Congress Public Law No. 104-208, 104th, September 30, 1996.

+6 Office of Management and Budget, Management's Responsibility for Internal Control, OMB Circular A-123 (Washington, D.C.: September 20, 2013), Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996.